youngmin-jin/multi-class-classification-keras-autokeras-comparison/update.md

-# 151123
+# 281123
 Jin)
-- The code and result of t2-b using BERT (bert_base_en_uncased, hyperparams: learning_rate, dropout) have been uploaded
+- The t2-b model with 'bert_large_en_uncased' is not working -> waiting the reply from the hpc team
 <br/>

 ## The original result and best hyperparameters (in the dissertation)<br/>